simonhmartin/sticcs/README.md

 ```bash
 sticcs ts -i <input vcf> -o <output prefix> --output_format tskit
 ```
 This will make a treesequence file that can be loaded and analysed using [tskit](https://tskit.dev/tskit/docs/stable/introduction.html).
+The default for `--output_format` is `newick`, which makes a file of newick trees and a separate file giving data for each tree window.

 ### Python API